chiukapoor/ESUMH/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
+.0
 * **Chirayu kapoor**

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU V3.0 License - see the [LICENSE](LICENSE) file for details